-If you underpay tax you owe because of a transaction involving a foreign financial asset and you are guilty of fraud, the penalty you owe will be even greater.
+If you underpay the tax you owe because of a transaction involving a foreign financial asset and you are guilty of fraud, the penalty you owe will be even greater.
 The penalty for this violation is equal to 75 percent of the amount of the underpayment.

 What is FATCA Criminal Penalties

 In some cases, failing to comply with the requirements of FATCA may even lead to criminal penalties, such as additional fines or even time in prison.
-Criminal penalties may apply if you fail to file Form 8938, fail to report a specified foreign financial asset or underpay your tax related to a transaction involving one of these assets.
+Criminal penalties may apply if you fail to file Form 8938, fail to report a specified foreign financial asset, or underpay your tax related to a transaction involving one of these assets.

 Avoiding Penalties Related to FATCA

 If you have already failed to file Form 8938, or if you failed to disclose a specified foreign financial asset on a filed form, you may still be able to avoid penalties.
-In order to avoid penalties for these violations, you must show that you have a reasonable explanation.
+To avoid penalties for these violations, you must show that you have a reasonable explanation.
 It is up to the IRS to decide whether the evidence you present is sufficient to prove that your failure to comply was due to reasonable cause.
 The IRS handles these issues on a case-by-case basis.